This post may contain affiliate links. Please read our disclosure policy.

 Try out a different kind of apples with your fillings, always making sure not to use just sweet or just tart fresh apples, but a mix.

+To prevent your apple pie filling from being too watery, you will add that thickener to get the juices thicker.
 Making apple pie filling on the stovetop in advance gives you so much control over the consistency of the filling, compared to adding raw apples directly to a pie and then baking.
 As you cook the filling, the apples will release their delicious juices (a good thing!).
 Add a cornstarch slurry or a flour slurry to thicken the juices.
 After the pie bakes and cools, the filling will hold its shape in the pie slices.

 Storage